SyncfusionExamples/how-to-create-Tornado-chart-in-Blazor-chart/README.md

 # how-to-create-Tornado-chart-in-Blazor-chart

-This article explains how to create tornado chart in blazor chart component.
+This article explains how to create tornado chart in Blazor Chart Component.

-**Creating Tornado chart using Stacked Bar**
+**Creating Tornado chart using Stacked Bar in Blazor chart**

 The [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) provides the support to display data points as Tornado chart by using [Stacked Bar](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/stacked-bar-chart) chart by providing Positive and negative values for Y to render as Tornado Chart.